-- A. An affected person may file a petition with the District requiring that the District contract with the SOAH to conduct a hearing appealing the reasonableness of the desired future condition.
-The petition must be filed not later than the 120th day after the date on which the District adopts a desired future condition under Water Code Section 36.108(d-4).
-The petition must provide evidence that the District did not establish a reasonable desired future condition of the groundwater resources in the management area. - B. In this Rule, "affected person" means: - 1.
-An owner of land in Ground Water Management Area 9 or 10; - 2.
-A groundwater conservation district or subsidence district in or adjacent to Ground Water Management Area 9 or 10:

-- 3. A regional water planning group with a water management strategy in Ground Water Management Area 9 or 10; - 4.
-A person who holds or is applying for a permit from a district in Ground Water Management Area 9 or 10; - 5.
-A person with a legally defined interest in groundwater in Ground Water Management Area 9 or 10; or - 6.
-Any other person defined as affected by Texas Commission on Environmental Quality rule. - C. Not later than the 10th day after receiving a petition, the District shall submit a copy of the petition to the Texas Water Development Board.
-The Texas Water Development Board shall conduct an administrative review and study required by Water Code section 36.1083(e), which must be completed and delivered to SOAH not later than 120 days after the date the Texas Water Development Board receives the petition.
-SOAH shall consider the study described and the desired future conditions explanatory report submitted to the development board under Water Code section 36.108(dd)(3) to be part of the administrative record in the SOAH hearing; and the Texas Water Development Board shall make available relevant staff as expert witnesses if requested by SOAH or a party to the hearing. - D.Not later than 60 days after receiving a petition appealing the reasonableness of the desired future conditions filed under Water Code section 36.1083(b), the District will submit to SOAH a copy of the petition and contract with SOAH to conduct a contested case hearing. - E. The petitioner shall pay the costs associated with the contract with SOAH and shall deposit with the District an amount determined by the District, after consultation with SOAH, that is sufficient to pay the contract amount.
-The deposit must be received within 15 days of written notification by the District to the petitioner specifying the amount of the deposit.
-Failure to timely pay the deposit may result in dismissal of the petition.
-After the hearing is completed and all costs paid to SOAH, the district shall refund any excess money to the petitioner. - F. Unless provided by SOAH, the District shall provide notice of a hearing appealing the reasonableness of the desired future conditions.
-Not later than the 10th day before the date of a hearing the general manager or board shall provide notice as follows (unless notice provide by SOAH): - 1.
-General Notice: - a.
-Post notice in a place readily accessible to the public at the
+- A. An affected person may file a petition with the District requiring that the District contract with the SOAH to conduct a hearing appealing the reasonableness of the DFC.
+The petition must be filed not later than the 120th day after the date on which the District adopts a DFC under Water Code Section 36.108(d-4).
+The petition must provide evidence that the District did not establish a reasonable DFC of the groundwater resources in the management area. - B. In this Rule, "affected person" means: - 1.
+An owner of land in Groundwater Management Area 9 or 10; - 2.
+A groundwater conservation district or subsidence district in or adjacent to Groundwater Management Area 9 or 10: - 3.
+A regional water planning group with a water management strategy in Groundwater Management Area 9 or 10; - 4.
+A person who holds or is applying for a permit from a district in Groundwater Management Area 9 or 10; - 5.
+A person with a legally defined interest in groundwater in Groundwater Management Area 9 or 10; or - 6.
+Any other person defined as affected by Texas Commission on Environmental Quality rule. - C. Not later than the tenth day after receiving a petition, the District shall submit a copy of the petition to the TWDB.
+The TWDB Board shall conduct an administrative review and study required by Water Code Section 36.1083(e), which must be completed and delivered to SOAH not later than 120 days after the date the TWDB receives the petition.
+SOAH shall consider the study described and the desired future conditions explanatory report submitted to the development board under Water Code Section 36.108(dd)(3) to be part of the administrative record in the SOAH hearing; and the TWDB shall make available relevant staff as expert witnesses if requested by SOAH or a party to the hearing. - D. Not later than 60 days after receiving a petition appealing the reasonableness of the DFC filed under Water Code Section 36.1083(b), the District will submit to SOAH a copy of the petition and contract with SOAH to conduct a contested case hearing.